thanos-io/thanos/docs/components/receive.md

 For more information please check out [initial design proposal](../proposals/201812_thanos-remote-receive.md).
 For further information on tuning Prometheus Remote Write [see remote write tuning document](https://prometheus.io/docs/practices/remote_write/).

-Currently in version [v0.21.2](https://github.com/thanos-io/thanos/blob/main/CHANGELOG.md#v0211---20210604), receiver implements the split behaviour of solo ingestion/routing (see the [proposal](https://github.com/thanos-io/thanos/blob/main/docs/proposals/202012_receive_split.md) for more details).
-This means, we can enable receiver to ingest data only, or re-route requests only.
+As of version [v0.21.2](https://github.com/thanos-io/thanos/blob/main/CHANGELOG.md#v0211---20210604), the Thanos receiver implements the [receiver split proposal](https://github.com/thanos-io/thanos/blob/main/docs/proposals/202012_receive_split.md), which allows data ingestion as well as request routing to be independently enabled/disabled.

 This helps receiver relieve of additional responsibility, and can focus on solo behaviour of ingestion/routing.
 This would enable users to prepare a topology of receivers, containing trees of receiver with depth **N**.